 Kilchoman, a new distillery has opened on Islay and the first expression is now available.
 Hopefully we shall be able to obtain a sample shortly.

-Our namesake the old Annandale distillery in Annan is soon to be awakened from a very long slumber.
+Our namesake the old Annandale distillery in Annan has been awakened from a very long slumber and is now up and running.

 A few Scottish Technical Terms for the visitors: